-Commo n Equity Tier I capital: instruments and reserves as at June 30, 2020 (P'000) Capital ratios and buffers 62.
-Common Equity Tier I (as a percentage of risk weighted assets) 16.08% 63.
-Tier I (as a percentage of risk-weighted assets) 16.08% 64.
-Total capital (as a percentage of risk weighted assets) 21.03% 65.
-Institution specific buffer requirement (minimum CET1 CAPITAL requirement plus capital conserva- tion buffer plus countercyclical buffer requirements plus G-SIB buffer requirement, expressed as a percentage of risk weighted assets) 66. of which: capital conservation buffer requirement - 67. of which: bank specific countercyclical buffer requirement - 68. of which: G-SIB buffer requirement - 69. - Сотто n Equity Tier I available to meet buffers (as a percentage of risk weighted assets) 70.
-National Common Equity Tier I minimum ratio (if different from Basel III minimum) - 71.
-National Tier I minimum ratio (if different from Basel III minimum) - 72.
-National total capital minimum ratio (if different from Basel III minimum) - Amount s below the thresholds for deduction (before risk-weighting) 73.
-Non-significant investments in the capital of other financials - 74.
-Significant investments in the common stock of financials - 75.
-Mortgage servicing rights (net of related tax liability) - 76.
-Deferred tax assets arising from temporary differences (net of related tax liability) - Applica ble caps on the inclusion of provisions in Tier II 77.
-Provisions eligible for inclusion in Tier II in respect of exposures subject to standardised approach (prior to application of cap) 199,341 78.
-Cap on inclusion of provisions in Tier II under standardised approach 199,341 79.
-Provisions eligible for inclusion in Tier II in respect of exposures subject to internal ratings-based approach (prior to application of cap) - 80.
-Cap for inclusion of provisions in Tier II under internal ratings-based approach - Capital instruments subject to phase-out arrangements (only applicable between 1 Jan 2015 and 1 Jan 2020) 81.
-Current cap on CET1 CAPITAL instruments subject to phase out arrangements - 82.
-Amount excluded from CET1 CAPITAL due to cap (excess over cap after redemptions and maturities) - 83.
-Current cap on AT1 instruments subject to phase out arrangements - 84.
+Com mon Equity Tier I capital: instruments and reserves as at June 30, 2021 (P'000) 56.
+Significant investments in the capital banking, financial and insurance entities that are outside the scope of regulatory consolidation (net of eligible short positions).
+57. National specific regulatory adjustments 58.
+Total regulatory adjustments to Tier II capital 59.
+Tier II capital (T2) 588,893 60.
+Total capital (TC = T1 + T2) 3,152,768 61.
+Total risk-weighted assets 17,728,336 Capi tal ratios and buffers 62.
+Common Equity Tier I (as a percentage of risk weighted assets) 14.46% 63.
+Tier I (as a percentage of risk-weighted assets) 14.46% 64.
+Total capital (as a percentage of risk weighted assets) 17.78% 65.
+Institution specific buffer requirement (minimum CET1 CAPITAL requirement plus capital conservation buffer plus countercyclical buffer requirements plus G-SIB buffer requirement, expressed as a percentage of risk weighted assets) 66. of which: capital conservation buffer requirement 67. of which: bank specific countercyclical buffer requirement 68. of which: G-SIB buffer requirement 69.
+Com mon Equity Tier I available to meet buffers (as a percentage of risk weighted assets) 70.
+National Common Equity Tier I minimum ratio (if different from Basel III minimum) 71.
+National Tier I minimum ratio (if different from Basel III minimum) 72.
+National total capital minimum ratio (if different from Basel III minimum) Amo unts below the thresholds for deduction (before risk-weighting) 73.
+Non-significant investments in the capital of other financials 74.
+Significant investments in the common stock of financials 75.
+Mortgage servicing rights (net of related tax liability) 76.
+Deferred tax assets arising from temporary differences (net of related tax liability) АррІ icable caps on the inclusion of provisions in Tier II 77.
+Provisions eligible for inclusion in Tier II in respect of exposures subject to standardised approach (prior to application of cap) 190.251 78.
+Cap on inclusion of provisions in Tier II under standardised approach 190,251 79.
+Provisions eligible for inclusion in Tier II in respect of exposures subject to internal ratings-based approach (prior to application of cap) 80.
+Cap for inclusion of provisions in Tier II under internal ratings-based approach Capi tal instruments subject to phase-out arrangements (only applicable between 1 Jan 2015 and 1 Jan 2 020) 81.
+Current cap on CET1 CAPITAL instruments subject to phase out arrangements 82.
+Amount excluded from CET1 CAPITAL due to cap (excess over cap after redemptions and maturities) 83.
+Current cap on AT1 instruments subject to phase out arrangements 84.
 Amount excluded from AT1 due to cap (excess over cap after redemptions and maturities) 85.
 Current cap on T2 instruments subject to phase out arrangements 86.
-Amount excluded from T2 due to cap (excess over cap after redemptions and maturities) -
+Amount excluded from T2 due to cap (excess over cap after redemptions and maturities)